 A burning pain that is long-lasting, even after the rash and the blisters disappear, is observed.
-There is a criteria of the pain to be persistent for around three months for the confirmation of post herpetic neuralgia.
+There is a criterion of the pain to be persistent for around three months for the confirmation of post-herpetic neuralgia.

 With an increase in age, the chances of developing post-herpetic neuralgia also increase.
 It primarily affects older individuals in the age group of 60 to 70 years.
-Treatment is aimed at pain management and providing symptomatic relief, with improvement of the neuralgia over a period of time.
-Symptoms of this condition are limited to the area of shingles’ outbreak.
-Trunk is commonly affected on a unilateral site.
-It can also occur on face.
-Common symptoms include pain lasting 3 months or longer after healing of the shingles rash, allodynia, numbness over the affected area and itching.
+Treatment is aimed at pain management and providing symptomatic relief, with improvement of the neuralgia over some time.
+Symptoms of this condition are limited to the area of shingles outbreak.
+The trunk is commonly affected on a unilateral site.
+It can also occur on the face.
+Common symptoms include pain lasting 3 months or longer after healing of the shingles rash, allodynia, numbness over the affected area, and itching.
 Even a slight touch of cloth over the affected area can cause alleviated pain to the individual.
-Disturbed sleep and development of clinical depression is usually associated with post herpetic neuralgia.
+Disturbed sleep and the development of clinical depression are usually associated with post-herpetic neuralgia.

 Ayurvedic View and Treatment options :

 According to Ayurveda Herpes zoster is closely related to ‘Visarpa’.
-It is one of the major skin disease.
+It is one of the major skin diseases.
 Mainly pitta dosha aggravates along with involvement of kapha and vata dosha.
-Pitta dosha is responsible factor for the eruption of reddish painful boils in the hands, armpit, shoulder, eyes and waist.
-The Ayurvedic treatment of post-herpetic neuralgia is aimed at treating the nerve damage, controlling pain, and boosting the immune status of the body so as to prevent the virus from reactivating.
+Pitta dosha is a responsible factor for the eruption of reddish painful boils in the hands, armpit, shoulder, eyes, and waist.
+The Ayurvedic treatment of post-herpetic neuralgia is aimed at treating nerve damage, controlling pain, and boosting the immune status of the body so as to prevent the virus from reactivating.

 Ayurvedic Herbal Medicines used are :

-Accurate diagnosis and timely treatment of Shingles usually helps to prevent complications like post herpetic neuralgia.
+Accurate diagnosis and timely treatment of Shingles usually help to prevent complications like post-herpetic neuralgia.
 The pain experienced can be prolonged and severe enough to make strong, healthy adults break down and cry.
 Ayurvedic Herbal medicines have proved to be quite effective in controlling and treating this condition.
-Treatment of post herpetic neuralgia is usually required for nine to twelve months.
+Treatment of post-herpetic neuralgia is usually required for nine to twelve months.
 Contact Expert Ayurvedic doctors at Life Line Ayurvedic Herbal Clinic as soon as possible and get rid of this condition without any side effects.